apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 with Kafka so that pull based processing systems can process the data coming through various Flume sources.
 This currently supports Kafka 0.9.x series of releases.

-This version of Flume no longer supports Older Versions (0.8.x) of Kafka.
+This version of Flume no longer supports older Kafka versions (0.8.x) and requires Kafka version 0.9 or greater due to the reliance on the Kafka clients shipped with that version.

 Required properties are marked in bold font.